We need to talk about mental health in the construction industry

 It is possible to make safe work spaces for the mind the same way that that you make safe work spaces for the body.
 These initiatives all contribute to challenging the stigma and supporting the conversation around mental illness.

 Educate employees on their rights and protections associated with mental health.
 Both Canada and the US have disability laws which protect anyone with a disability from discrimination in the workplace: the Americans with Disabilities Act in the USA, and the Disability Rights of Canada within the Canadian Charter of Rights and Freedoms.

 These laws include mental health and illness as well.

 Educate employees about these rights to help them understand what they are entitled to and what to expect when seeking help.
 Knowing there cannot and will not be any legal retaliation to speaking up for what they need can give a lot of people comfort and courage.

-Include counselling services as a part of your employee benefits package to make it accessible for your employees to get the help they need.
+Include counseling services as a part of your employee benefits package to make it accessible for your employees to get the help they need.
 Awareness is growing but access to quality mental health services continues to be difficult for many people.
 60% of people diagnosed with mental illness do not receive treatment.
 Highlight these features to your team and make them known.

 Mental health first aid, and Psychological Health and Safety Advisor courses empower people to recognize and support those who are suffering from mental illness in the workplace.
 The purpose of these training programs are to provide a safety service.
 It should be viewed the same way CPR or physical First Aid is.
 Mental Health First Aid Canada offers courses to train people to recognize and support those struggling with mental health.
 Mental Health First Aid USA offers the same types of services, as well.